 It doesn’t matter whether you are a biological child, adoptive child, or non-marital child.
 You still inherit.

-Since Robert Sr died without a last will, Innessa petitioned the Surrogate’s Court to appoint her as administrator of his estate.
-When Alex learned of the petition through another family member, he saw that Innessa only listed herself and Robert Jr as heirs of their father’s estate.
+Since Robert Sr died without a will, Ina petitioned the Surrogate’s Court to appoint her as administrator of his estate.
+When Alex learned of the petition through another family member, he saw that Ina listed only herself and Robert Jr as heirs of their father’s estate.

 Every heir of the decedent must be given notice of an application for administration (New York Surrogate’s Court Procedure Act § 1003).

 We also filed a cross-petition asking the court to put Alex in the position of administrator, which would give him a foothold in the administration of the estate.
 Alex and Ina had an equal right to serve as administrator because all children of a decedent are on equal footing (New York Surrogate’s Court Procedure Act § 1001).